CMU-17-356/dronuts2022-group_7_spring_2022/README.md

+# Note:
+Modify order link broke at the last minute, but the code is there @: frontend/src/Components/PendingOrders/ModifyEmployeeOrder.tsx.

 # dronut group 7
 In order to get ready to write productive code, complete the following steps during Sprint 0: